DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 # Limitations and Questions for Further Research
-- The eight model variations explored in this expirement barely scratch the surface in terms of the potential for tuning hyperparameters and investigating variable selection. - Future researchers may wish to pursue further tuning.
+- The eight model variations explored in this expirement barely scratch the surface in terms of the potential for tuning hyperparameters and investigating variable selection.
+Future researchers may wish to pursue further tuning.
 However, given lengthy training tiems for each model run, computational intensive methods, such as grid search among hyperparameters may not be practical.
 - Results between Expirement 2 and Expirement 3 are not directly comprable.
 The second expirement introduced the enw variables of mean_humidity and mean_elevation (although mean elevation would not be relevant for a locally trained huc since it would always be a constant).
 Expirement 3 also used a smaller batch size as the introduction of new variables required smaller batches to stay within the limits of the computing power available to us.
-An interesting area for future research will be to compare the performacne of particular Huc12 sub-watersheds using (a) a locally trained model; (b) a multi-huc model model with local fine tuning, and (c) a multi-huc model with no local fine tuning, using a stable set of variables and hyperparameters.
-An interesting area for future research will be to compare the performacne of particular Huc12 sub-watersheds using (a) a locally trained model; (b) a multi-huc model model with local fine tuning, and (c) a multi-huc model with no local fine tuning, using a stable set of variables and hyperparameters.
+An interesting area for future research will be to compare the performance of particular Huc12 sub-watersheds using (a) a locally trained model; (b) a multi-huc model model with local fine tuning, and (c) a multi-huc model with no local fine tuning, using a stable set of variables and hyperparameters.
 - The issues discussed with respect to Expirements 1 and 2 related to choosing the appropriate loss function, and potential errors in the training SWE set, remain relevant to Expirement 3.